 The treatment of HRS remains a significant challenge.
 HRS progresses rapidly.
 Therefore, liver transplantation evaluation should begin promptly to achieve ideal clinical conditions for successful transplantation[77].
 Pharmacological and surgical interventions have not shown survival benefits but serve as temporary modalities to be used as a bridge to liver transplantation[77].
 Therapy with systemic vasoconstrictors has been established as first line for HRS.
 The combination of terlipressin and albumin remains the standard of care for treating HRS, based on the available evidence[94].
 Therefore, novel and alternative therapeutic approaches are needed to improve survival rate of HRS and to maintain patients in satisfactory clinical conditions for liver transplantation[77,94].
 In this regard, evaluation of the role of molecules that modulate both RAS axes may be investigated in HRS[20].

-CONCLUDING REMARKS
+CONCLUSION

 RAS plays multiple roles in the pathophysiology of liver diseases.
 The classical RAS axis with its major mediator Ang II exerts pro-oxidant, fibrogenic, and pro-inflammatory actions in the liver.
 Conversely, the counter-regulatory RAS axis with its main effector Ang-(1-7) produces opposite actions in liver tissue, including anti-inflammatory, anti-oxidative and anti-fibrotic effects.
 Therefore, the balance between both RAS axes most likely affects the clinical and histopathological expression of liver diseases.

 Pharmacological agents that inhibit Ang II formation (e.g., ACE inhibitors) or its binding to AT1 receptors (e.g., ARAs) have exhibited beneficial effects in chronic liver diseases.
 However, further studies are needed to incorporate them into clinical practice.
 Another relevant aspect to be better investigated is the elevation of circulating levels of Ang-(1–7) during chronic RAS inhibition.
 In particular, an altered balance between Ang II and Ang-(1–7) might be involved in the mechanisms of action of ACE inhibitors and AT1 receptor antagonists[95-97].
 Therefore, these agents may not only blunt the effects of the classical RAS axis (‘the foe’) but may also activate the counter-regulatory RAS axis (‘the friend’).
 Most studies showing the therapeutic potential of ACE2-Ang-(1-7)-Mas axis are still pre-clinical.
 To date, Ang-(1–7) has only been administered in phase I/II studies as a putative anti-proliferative and anti-angiogenic agent to patients with advanced cancer refractory to standard treatment and as a hematopoietic agent to patients with multilineage cytopenias following chemotherapy[98,99].
 These studies were very limited in scope but no dose-limiting toxicities have been reported.
 Therefore, further research on the contribution of the ACE2-Ang-(1–7)-Mas axis to the pathophysiology of liver diseases might lead to the development of pharmacological approaches.
 These new approaches may, in turn, result in the design of molecular or genetic methods to increase the expression of ACE2 and increased tissue levels of Ang-(1–7) and/or activation of the Mas receptor.